elifcelikors/StructuredIndividualDifferences/README.md

-# SharedIndividualDifferences
+# SharedIndividualDifferences (SID)

 This project contains the following files:

-1) SID_rawData.csv: Includes data from all individuals, including the ones that were excluded from the final analyses and contains untransformed variables.
+1) SID_rawData.csv: Includes the raw data from all individuals, including the ones that were excluded from the final analyses and contains untransformed variables.

-2) SID_cdataCeaning.Rmd: This is the script that we used to clean the raw data.
-The output of this script is the data frame that we used in main analyses.
+2) SID_dataCeaning.Rmd: This is the script that is used to clean the raw data file (SID_rawData).
+The output of this script (SID_selfRatings.csv) is a data frame that is used in the main analyses.

-3) SID_selfRatings: If you would like to use our data to perform new analyses, we recommend that you use this file.
-We performed all our analyses on this cleaned data frame.
+3) SID_selfRatings.csv: This is the cleaned data frame that we used in all our analyses in the published paper.
+If you would like to use our data to perform new analyses, we recommend that you use this file.

 4) SID_mainAnalysis.Rmd: This is the main analysis script.